apache/beam/website/www/site/content/en/case-studies/.github/PULL_REQUEST_TEMPLATE.md

 ------------------------

 Thank you for your contribution!
-Follow this checklist to help us incorporate your contribution quickly and easily:
+Follow this checklist to help us incorporate your case study contribution quickly and easily:

+- [ ] Copy a [**case study draft template**](https://docs.google.com/document/d/1qRpXW-WM4jtlcy5VaqDaXgYap9KI1ii27Uwp641UOBM/edit#heading=h.l6lphj20eacs) that provides some helpful tips, questions and ideas to organize your case study.
+- [ ] Copy [**case study md template**](https://github.com/apache/beam/tree/master/website/CASE_STUDY_TEMPLATE.md) create a case study md template file with correct structure and edit your case study md file for publishing on the Apache Beam website.
+Please add relevant image files to the case study PR
 - [ ] [**Choose reviewer(s)**](https://beam.apache.org/contribute/#make-your-change) and mention them in a comment (`R: @username`).
-- [ ] Mention the appropriate issue in your description (for example: `addresses #123`), if applicable.
-This will automatically add a link to the pull request in the issue.
-If you would like the issue to automatically close on merging the pull request, comment `fixes #<ISSUE NUMBER>` instead.
-- [ ] Update `CHANGES.md` with noteworthy changes.
-- [ ] If this contribution is large, please file an Apache [Individual Contributor License Agreement](https://www.apache.org/licenses/icla.pdf).

-See the [Contributor Guide](https://beam.apache.org/contribute) for more tips on [how to make review process smoother](https://beam.apache.org/contribute/get-started-contributing/#make-the-reviewers-job-easier).
+See the [Contributor Guide](https://beam.apache.org/contribute) for more tips on [how to make review process smoother](https://beam.apache.org/contribute/#make-reviewers-job-easier).

-To check the build health, please visit [https://github.com/apache/beam/blob/master/.test-infra/BUILD_STATUS.md](https://github.com/apache/beam/blob/master/.test-infra/BUILD_STATUS.md)

 GitHub Actions Tests Status (on master branch)
 ------------------------------------------------------------------------------------------------